Skip to main content

 You can also compare different simulations by adding a new simulation that has been run to the results graph using the plus icon at the bottom.

-You can also see the surface receiver view by selecting ’surface receivers view’ at the top.
+You can see acoustical parameters across the surface receiver view by selecting ’surface receivers view’ at the top.
+When a wave simulation has been run, you will also be able to use the more advanced view types ’Forced Modal Analysis’ and ’Wavefield Animation’.

 Results view - Surface receiver view